Bureau of Indian Education: Academic performance and reputation

 From circa 2017 to 2020, the BIE did not follow the terms of the Every Student Succeeds Act.
 As of 2020 the BIE does not have a consistent testing system for all schools, nor does it provide the public academic outcomes information that traditional public schools are required to publish under state laws.

 Schools

 BIE network schools are often located in rural, isolated areas where alternative options for schooling are not feasible.
 As of 2020 there were 180 schools in the BIE network.

 In 1987 the BIA supported 58 tribal schools and directly operated 17 boarding schools, 17 day schools, and 14 dormitories housing students enrolled in public schools operated by local school districts.

+In comparison to the numbers recorded from the year 1987, throughout the 2020–2021 school year, the number of students that were enrolled in institutions that were funded by the BIE was 34,529.
+Out of those 34,529 enrolled students, 24,240 were enrolled in schools that were led by trial influence and 10,289 enrolled in schools that were controlled by the BIE.